Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Schedule a consultation: Call 02 9565 5514.
 Urgent appointments are available.

-Types Of Gastric Bypass Surgery
+Types of Gastric Bypass Surgery

-There are two main types of Gastric Bypass procedures:
+There are two main types of gastric bypass procedures:

 Roux-en-Y Gastric Bypass

-It is often preferred for patients with:
+Often recommended for patients with:

 • Significant reflux